Cryptohnic/Java-Practice/README.md

 # Java-Practice
-Java practice labs from A+ Computer Science and other coding projects.
+Java practice labs from A+ Computer Science and some other Java tester code.